 The week of November 29-December 5 takes us from Day 24 to Day 1.
 This week we will highlight the de Gasparis rilles and the Marius Hills, viewable between 4:00 AM and 5:00 on Tuesday morning. de Gasparis rilles: [SW/M4]

 The week of November 15-21 takes us from Day 12 to Day 17.
 This week we will highlight Mare Frigoris.
 Mare Frigoris: [NW-NE/D6-13; L=54°W] This is the only mare patch that isn’t even roughly circular, although its northern boundary has

 The week of November 8-14 takes us from Day 5 to Day 11.
 This week we will highlight the moon crater Maurolycus and a feature informally referred to as “The Lunar X,” both viewable on Thursday evening, Day 8.
 Maurolycus:

 The week of November 1-7 takes us from Day 26 to Day 3.
 This week we will highlight the moon crater Hevelius and the lunar basin Grimaldi located near the western limb of the Moon and viewable before sunrise on

 The week of October 25-31 takes us from Day 20 to 25.
 This week we will highlight the moon crater Archimedes, viewable after midnight on Wednesday, Day 22.
 Archimedes1: [NW/G9; L=4°W] This is a prominent 50-mile crater with terraces and

-The week of December 24-30 takes us from Day 17 to 23.
-This week we will highlight the crater Taruntius, viewable on Monday evening.
-Taruntius: [NE/J14] Located on the north shore of Fertility, Taruntius is a wonderful example of a
+The week of October 18-24 takes us from Day 13 to 19.
+This week we will highlight the floor-fractured moon crater Taruntius, visible late Saturday night, Day 18.
+Taruntius: [NE/J14] Located on the north shore of Fertility, Taruntius is a